 The booking services can be written into any of the following programming languages:

-The booking related information is stored in a MySQL database that brings reliable data storage to the Booking related events.
+The booking related information (booking history) is stored in a MySQL database that brings reliable data storage to the Booking related events.
 Any disruption in a database server would mean that a user that just booked a property wouldn’t be able to get the status of his booking, chances are that the booking never happened either.

 #Search and chat services

 You will read on how to implement effective search later in the sections that follow, but I would emphasize the difference in usage of Search vs other services.
 Your app’s users would probably use chat and search a lot more than most other functionalities.